hirak99/keyshift/README.md

 You will see a std::runtime_error, which is normal in this case and confirms deactivation.

+# Acknowledgements

+## Kmonad

+Before developing this project, I used KMonad, which offered valuable insights into the design of keyboard remapping software.
+While this project diverges from KMonad in key ways, studying its structure influenced some of my initial design decisions.
+I’m grateful for the inspiration KMonad provided.

+## Google

+This project was initiated during my time at Google, though it was developed independently on personal equipment and is unrelated to Google’s core work.
+I would like to acknowledge Google for the opportunity to grow as a developer, which contributed to the skills I applied in this project.

 # FAQ

 ## Will there be versions for Mac / Windows?